adafruit/Adafruit_SHT31/README.txt

 Check out the links above for our tutorials and wiring diagrams

-To download. click the ZIP button in the top-middle navbar, rename the uncompressed folder Adafruit_SHT31.
+To download, click the Download ZIP button in GitHub, rename the uncompressed folder to Adafruit_SHT31.
 Check that the Adafruit_SHT31 folder contains Adafruit_SHT31.cpp and Adafruit_SHT31.h

 Place the Adafruit_SHT31 library folder your arduinosketchfolder/libraries/ folder.